 The recoil of 72 ft-lbs with an 11 pound rifle, is already a solid hit for the shooter.
 Unlike some of the huge-cased overbore magnums, the recoil is still more of a classic 'push', but far from being soft.
 A double rifle of sufficient weight will help to tame some of that recoil, and let the shooter get back on target for the second shot.

-With its sectional density of .317 and a KO value of 73 it scratch already the PH-Back-up-Rifle area and needs good training to shoot it sustainable good.
+With its sectional density of .317 and a KO value of 73 it scratch already the PH-Back-up-Rifle category and needs good training to shoot it sustainable good.

 500 N.E.
 3"